“Until one has loved an animal, a part of one’s soul remains unawakened.”

 …and then as soon as it began, it was over.
 The last exhale … and tears.
 Sobbing tears from the depth of my being.
 The animating force for her beautiful body was gone.
 The light in her eyes now a peaceful vacant stare.
 Thirteen years of life became history in that very moment.
 It was surreal.
 I felt heartbroken and relieved.
 Confused and grateful.
 What I felt most was the overwhelming absence of the life-force that I knew as my four-legged soul mate named Jessie.

-When we completed the burial, we lit 2 candles and placed them in the areas where her heart and crown chakra were located far below the earth.
-We sat and contemplated in silence to honor the soul who had graced us with so much joy.
+When I completed the burial, I lit 2 candles and placed them in the areas where her heart and crown chakra were located far below the earth.
+I sat and contemplated in silence to honor the soul who had graced us with so much joy.
 It was simultaneously sad and beautiful.
 Her body, now returned to the earth, will feed new life that will grow where she rests.